44 Types Of Beans: Top Varieties To Grow At Home

 Bright violet-purple pods magically turn emerald green after cooking!
 The Royal Burgundy Bush Bean variety is also very tender and stringless.
 The light green leaves of the plant gracefully offset the violet pods, adding a dash of color and anthocyanin to your garden.

 This is another variety that works well for gardeners with cooler springs.
 The plant tends to deter bean beetles, and is ready in roughly 55 days.
 The flowers mimic the color of the pods, with a deep purple hue.

 Similar to the French Filet, this variety was produced specifically for the French restaurant trade.
 The Tavera Filet Bush Bean grows exquisitely tender and stringless beans.
 The 15 to 20 inch tall plant works very well in smaller space gardens, growing happily in containers.

 Mosaic virus and anthracnose aren’t present among these plants due to their resistance.
 Because the plants need no staking, this is a great bean plant for beginners, too.
 Enjoy the delicate beans within a couple of months of planting.

 These Fava beans have a delectable nutty bean/pea flavor.
 Windsor Fava Beans are an 1863 heirloom broad bean that is easy to shell and is delicious raw or cooked.
 It can also be dried for long-term storage and makes an excellent cover crop!
-Those without favism can even eat these fresh.
+However, ensure you do not have favism before you grow these.

 The new leaf tips are an excellent garnish, and the flowers are stunning with their black and white pattern.
 These two things make the plant multi-functional, great for accents in flower beds.
 Fava beans also tend to be suited to cooler weather, and can withstand freezes.
 If you’re a gardener in an area with frost-prone springs, consider Windsor!